 If you are having problems, there’s no need to suffer in silence.
 Here’s a top-to-bottom look at nine of the most prevalent digestive conditions, their symptoms, and the most effective treatments available.

-1. Gastroesophageal Reflux Disease (GERD)
+1. Gastro-oesophageal Reflux Disease (GORD)

 When stomach acid backs up into your oesophagus — a condition called heartburn or acid reflux — you may feel a burning pain in the middle of your chest.
 It often occurs after meals or at night.

-While it’s common for people to experience acid reflux and heartburn occasionally, having symptoms that affect your daily life or occur at least twice each week could be a sign of GERD.
+While it’s common for people to experience acid reflux and heartburn occasionally, having symptoms that affect your daily life or occur at least twice each week could be a sign of GORD.
 If you experience persistent heartburn, bad breath, tooth erosion, nausea, pain in your chest or upper part of your abdomen, or have trouble swallowing or breathing, please see your doctor.

 Gallstones are hard deposits that form in your gallbladder — a small, pear-shaped sack that stores and secretes bile for digestion.
 Gallstones can form when there’s too much cholesterol or waste in your bile, or if your gallbladder doesn’t empty properly.